Limoges Football

 Limoges Football (/fr/) is an association football club based in Limoges, France.
 Founded in 1947 as Limoges Football Club, the team underwent several name changes, becoming Limoges Foot 87 from 1987 to 2003 before reverting to its original name, Limoges FC.
-The club competes in the seventh tier of the French football league system and hosts matches at the Stade Saint-Lazare, which has a capacity of 3,000.
+The club competes in Régional 1, the sixth tier of the French football league system, and hosts matches at the Stade Saint-Lazare, which has a capacity of 3,000.

 In January 2020, the original entity was placed into compulsory liquidation, resulting in the dissolution of the senior men's teams.
 The sporting rights were transferred to a new entity, Limoges Football, which resumed activities for youth and women's teams.
 The senior men's program restarted in the 2020–21 season at the lowest league level, Départemental 1, following a ruling by the French Football Federation (FFF).
-Despite this setback, the club achieved two consecutive promotions, reaching Régional 2 by 2023.
+Despite this setback, the club achieved two consecutive promotions, reaching Régional 2 by 2023 and Régional 1 by 2025.

 The club played in Division 1 from 1958 to 1961.